 As you can see, there are no massively exposed sections on the ascent of Brisi, making it one of the easier of the Churfirsten.

-Like most of the Churfirsten, by moving down the slope 25 meters you have a relatively large activation zone.
+By moving down the slope 25 meters you have a relatively large activation zone.
 You will, however, have trouble finding a mast support except for the summit cross.

 Zuestoll HB/SG-052 -- hiking grade T4